This year, rather than gathering for Winter Solstice, I'm sharing my ritual with you...

 My December has been packed with behind-the-scenes creating and planning.
-Although I've been taking a social media break, I'm still managing to stay busy enough to avoid my own inner work.
-When I notice that, I turn to journaling and meditation.
+I'm managing to stay busy enough to avoid my own inner work.

-Here's a simplified version of my Winter Solstice self-reflection ritual.
 These prompts are less about looking back and reflecting, and more about envisioning and initiating through the fire of transformation.
 We are bringing light to darkness on the longest night.

-I use a candle.
-You can light any sort of (safe) fire and do some Trāṭaka, or gazing meditation.
+I light a candle.
+You can light any sort of (safe) fire and do some TrÄášaka, or gazing meditation.

 When I'm ready, I ask myself one question at a time, and write whatever comes to the surface: